 You’ll be surprised that there are many unique places to visit outside of Ipoh.
+Here is a list of worthwhile road trips according to area and duration for anyone who’s passing through Ipoh.

-Here is a list of worthwhile Ipoh road trips according to area and duration.
-For anyone who’s passing through Ipoh.
-Or for fellow Ipoh-rians looking for a quick weekend getaway or day trip with family and friends.
+Or for fellow Ipoh-rians looking for a quick weekend getaway or day trip with family and friends!
+See our suggestions below!

-Half Day To Full Day Ipoh Road Trips
+Half Day To Full Day Trips

 Kellie’s Castle near Ipoh is an abandoned mansion at Batu Gajah and 30 minutes’ drive from Ipoh.